 Governments across the globe have taken note of this and are issuing their own guidelines for IoT adoption.
 In 2019 Australian government released a draft cyber security law that mandates manufacturers to ensure device security at their level.
 IoT regulations in the UK have moved the onus of data security from citizens to the businesses who are storing and using the data.

-In January 2020, states of California and Oregon in the US introduced legislation that required “reasonable security features” to be added to IoT devices.
+In January 2020, the states of California and Oregon in the US introduced legislation that required “reasonable security features” to be added to IoT devices.

 Future of IoT